 The Forest Preserves are a great place to participate in the Go the Distance, Cook County campaign.
 If you’re looking for ideas and inspiration to get walking in the Forest Preserves, check out the suggestions below:

-- Explore a trail system.
+- Explore our trails.
 There are more than 300 miles of paved and unpaved trails that weave through some of Cook County’s highest-quality natural areas.

 - Visit a Nature Center.
 Before or after walking one of the Forest Preserve Nature Centers’ loop trails, walkers can learn about local geology and natural history inside the exhibit buildings.